 A graphic of the New York skyline and the Statue of Liberty, with the word "Vote" in front, and a checkmark in the center of the "O" in "Vote."

-Take some time to make sure you are registered.
-If you’re not sure that you are registered to vote, you can check your status here or call 1-866-VOTE-NYC (1-866-868-3692) (TTY-212-487-5496 for the hearing impaired).
+If you’re not sure that you are registered to vote, you can check your status here or call 1-866-VOTE-NYC (1-866-868-3692).

 FAQs About NYC Voting

-How can I check my registration?
+How can I check my registration status?

 How can I make a plan to vote?

 If you have language or other access needs, know your rights.
 You have the right to bring an interpreter, or someone who will help you vote in general.
-Apply for an accessible ballot here.

 NYC Board of Elections: https://www.vote.nyc or call 1-866-VOTE-NYC